marknokes/subscriptions-for-woo/src/readme.txt

 If you encounter issues with the PayPal buttons not appearing after an update, purge your website cache.

 == Changelog ==

+= 2.4.9 =
+* Bugfix: email error when checking out with non subscription product
+* Bugfix: product general settings missing when clicking downloadable checkbox
+* Improvement: return null for button when product is not subscription
+* Improvement: refactor paypal button js for clarity

 = 2.4.8 =
 * Improvement: remove unused class imports